adobe/aem-cif-guides-venia/README.md

 The client-side CIF core components access the Magento GraphQL endpoint directly, so all calls have to either be served from the same endpoint as AEM or served via a proxy that adds CORS headers.

 * For AEMaaCS installations this is pre-configured as part of the CIF onboarding.
 * For AEM on-prem installations, please add a proxy to your dispatcher configuration.
-You can find an example dispatcher configuration in the [CIF Core Components](https://github.com/adobe/aem-core-cif-components/tree/master/dispatcher) project.
+You can find an example of dispatcher configuration in the [CIF Core Components](https://github.com/adobe/aem-core-cif-components/tree/master/dispatcher) project.
 * For local development, you can start a proxy using the following command.
 The GraphQL endpoint is then available at `http://localhost:3002/graphql`.
 ```
 npx local-cors-proxy --proxyUrl https://my.magento.cloud --port 3002 --proxyPartial ''